-4. to ensure that MAT students with high levels of numeracy are provided with appropriately challenging tasks and materials;
+4. To ensure that MAT students with high levels of numeracy are provided with appropriately challenging tasks and materials;

-5. to record and make use of assessment data

-which provides information about student

-numeracy, specifically: KS3 National Test results in procedural numeracy and numerical reasoning.
-6. to set short-term numeracy targets, when appropriate (e.g. encourage pupils to calculate their own percentage scores from any and all test and examinations.
-They should then be able to relate their scores to appropriate grades within a subject.);
+5. To record and make use of assessment data which provides information about student numeracy, specifically: KS3 National Test results in procedural numeracy and numerical reasoning.

-7. to ensure that numeracy targets are displayed on classroom walls and discussed as appropriate with learning objectives.
+6. to ensure that numeracy targets are displayed on classroom walls and discussed as appropriate with learning objectives.